RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Abstract

 \section{Abstract}

-Objective: Utilization of intracranial electroencephalography (iEEG) is rapidly increasing for clinical and brain-computer interface applications. iEEG facilitates the recording of neural activity with high spatial and temporal resolution, making it a desirable neuroimaging modality for studying neural dynamics.
-Despite its benefits, iEEG faces challenges such as inter-subject variability in electrode implantation, which makes the development of unified neural decoder models across different patients difficult.
-Approach: In this research, we introduce a novel decoder model that is robust to inter-subject electrode implantation variability.
-We call this model RISE-iEEG, which stands for Robust Inter-Subject Electrode Implantation Variability iEEG Classifier.
-RISE-iEEG employs a deep neural network structure preceded by a patient-specific projection network.
-The projection network maps the neural data of individual patients onto a common low-dimensional space, compensating for the implantation variability.
-In other words, we developed an iEEG decoder model that can be applied across multiple patients' data without requiring the coordinates of electrode for each patient.
-Main results: The performance of RISE-iEEG across multiple datasets, including the Audio-Visual dataset, Music Reconstruction dataset, and Upper-Limb Movement dataset, surpasses that of state-of-the-art iEEG decoder models such as HTNet and EEGNet.
-Our analysis shows that the performance of RISE-iEEG is 10\% higher than that of HTNet and EEGNet in terms of F1 score, with an average F1 score of 83\%, which is the highest result among the evaluation methods defined.
-Furthermore, the analysis of projection network weights in the Music Reconstruction dataset across patients suggests that the Superior Temporal lobe serves as the primary encoding neural node.
-This finding aligns with the auditory processing physiology.
-Significance: The projection network effectively addresses the variability in electrode implantation, significantly improving classification accuracy.
-Therefore, we believe the proposed model will find broad applications in neural decoding tasks, offering better decoding accuracy without sacrificing interpretability and generalization.
+Intracranial electroencephalography (iEEG) is increasingly used for clinical and brain-computer interface applications due to its high spatial and temporal resolution.
+However, inter-subject variability in electrode implantation poses a challenge for developing generalized neural decoders.
+To address this, we introduce a novel decoder model that is robust to inter-subject electrode implantation variability.
+We call this model RISE-iEEG, which stands for Robust to Inter-Subject Electrode Implantation Variability iEEG Classifier.
+RISE-iEEG employs a deep neural network structure preceded by a participant-specific projection network.
+The projection network maps the neural data of individual participants onto a common low-dimensional space, compensating for the implantation variability.
+In other words, we developed an iEEG decoder model that can be applied across multiple participants' data without requiring the coordinates of electrode for each participant.
+The performance of RISE-iEEG across multiple datasets, including the Music Reconstruction dataset, and AJILE12 dataset, surpasses that of advanced iEEG decoder models such as HTNet and EEGNet.
+Our analysis shows that the performance of RISE-iEEG is about 7\% higher than that of HTNet and EEGNet in terms of F1 score, with an average F1 score of 0.83, which is the highest result among the evaluation methods defined.
+Furthermore, Our analysis of the projection network weights reveals that the Superior Temporal and Postcentral lobes are key encoding nodes for the Music Reconstruction and AJILE12 datasets, which aligns with the primary physiological principles governing these regions.
+This model improves decoding accuracy while maintaining interpretability and generalization.